fastforwardlabs/blog_deprecated/_posts/2017-09-11-interpretability-webinar.md

 is not a useful model.
 I also don’t want to restrict the architecture or the algorithms that people want to use, nor do I want to constrain them to certain types of interpretations that an interpretable model provides.

+### Mailing list

+Our public mailing list is a great way of getting a taste of what Fast Forward Labs is interested in and working on right now.
+[We hope you'll sign up](https://fastforwardlabs.us8.list-manage.com/subscribe/post?u=bdb368b9a389b010c19dbcd54&id=1d8c97a0bd)!